 Without psilocybin anywhere nearby, lion's mane produces effects that build gradually rather than arriving all at once.

-A 2024 randomized, double-blind, placebo-controlled pilot study on erinacine A-enriched supplementation showed cognitive benefits after several weeks of daily use.
-Participants showed improvements in cognitive processing that the placebo group didn't match.
+Animal studies show that erinacine A supplementation improves cognitive function and memory formation.
 Erinacine A is one of the more well-studied compounds in this class and tends to show up at higher concentrations in mycelium-based extracts.

 Fruiting-body extracts run heavier on hericenone content.
 Both forms have clinical backing, but they target slightly different aspects of nerve growth factor stimulation.
 Over eight weeks with a fruiting-body powder, we saw the clearest gains in working memory tasks and in reduced mental fatigue during cognitively demanding stretches of work.
 No perceptual changes.
 No mood swings.
 Nothing you'd call altered consciousness, even loosely.